unadlib/usm/README.md

 ```

-With `usm-redux` it can be much more shorter:
+With `usm-redux` it can be more concise:
 ```js
 import Module, { state, action } from 'usm-redux'